dhalavach/alpha-scada/docs/system-overview.md

 - Passwords use PBKDF2 hashing.
 - Identity issues signed JWTs.
 - Gateway validates JWTs.
-- Gateway forwards user context to services with `X-User-*` headers.
+- Gateway validates JWTs at the public boundary and forwards the original bearer token to internal services.
-- Gateway forwards the original bearer token to services.
+- Internal services validate the forwarded JWT themselves and derive tenant/user/role context from claims.
-- Services validate the JWT and apply tenant scoping from claims.
+- Plain `X-User-*` identity headers are not trusted.

 Fixed roles: